 General and administrative expenses.
-General and administrative expenses were \$88.1 million for the year ended December 31, 2022, an increase of \$35.4 million, or 67%, from \$52.7 million for the year ended December 31, 2021.
-The change was primarily driven by an increase in compensation related costs.
+General and administrative expenses were \$106.3 million for the year ended December 31, 2023, an increase of \$18.1 million, or 21%, from \$88.1 million for the year ended December 31, 2022.
+The change was primarily driven by an increase in restricted stock amortization, including \$8.4 million of accelerated amortization which was triggered by the departure of the Company's former CFO in October 2023.
+This increase was partially offset by an aggregate decrease in cash compensation related costs.

 Reversal of previously recorded impairment.
-Reversal of previously recorded impairment was \$12.7 million for the year ended December 31, 2022.
 Under International Financial Reporting Standards, we are required to assess whether a previously recorded impairment on an asset no longer exists or has decreased.
-We performed this assessment at December 31, 2022 and determined that given the strength in the product tanker market, and, in particular, the significant uplift in the market values for the second-hand vessels, that the impairment charge of \$14.2 million that was previously recorded at December 31, 2020 on 13 MRs should be reversed.
-The reversal of \$12.7 million represents the full amount of the previously recorded impairment, less the depreciation that would have been recorded had the impairment not been recorded.
+Upon performing this assessment at December 31, 2022 it was determined that given the strength in the product tanker market, and, in particular, the significant uplift in the market values for second-hand vessels, that the impairment charge of \$14.2 million that was recorded during the year ended December 31, 2020 on 13 MRs should be reversed.
+The reversal of \$12.7 million represents the full amount of the previously recorded impairment, less the depreciation that would have been recorded had the vessels not been considered impaired.